 Is Bitcoin a Good Investment?

-While it’s up to traders to decide if Bitcoin is a good investment, let’s explore more of its pros and cons in order to create a comprehensive and objective picture.
+While it’s up to traders to decide if Bitcoin is a good investment, let’s explore more of its pros and cons to create a comprehensive and objective picture.

-Bitcoin is the oldest and one of the most traded cryptocurrencies, with one BTC trading at $15,826 at the time of writing, as per CoinMarketCap.
+Bitcoin is the oldest and one of the most traded cryptocurrencies, with one BTC trading at around $38,000 at the time of writing, as per CoinMarketCap.